- What is the CSFP?

 - Who should I contact for more information about CSFP?

 1. What is the CSFP?
 The Commodity Supplemental Food Program (CSFP) works to improve the health of low-income pregnant and breastfeeding women, other new mothers up to one year postpartum, infants, children up to age six, and elderly people at least 60 years of age by supplementing their diets with nutritious USDA foods.
 It provides food and administrative funds to States to supplement the diets of these groups.
 The population served by CSFP is similar to that served by USDA's Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), but CSFP also serves elderly people, and provides food rather than the food vouchers that WIC participants receive.
 Eligible people cannot participate in both programs at the same time.
 CSFP food packages do not provide a complete diet, but rather are good sources of the nutrients typically lacking in the diets of the target population.
 CSFP is administered at the Federal level by the Food and Nutrition Service (FNS), an agency of the U.S. Department of Agriculture.
 The program is authorized under Section 4(a) of the Agriculture and Consumer Protection Act of 1973.
 Federal regulations covering CSFP can be found in 7 CFR, Parts 247 and 250.
-An average of more than 518,000 people each month participated in the program in fiscal year (FY) 2010, including more than 497,000 elderly people and more than 21,000 women, infants, and children.
+An average of more than 579,000 people each month participated in the program in fiscal year (FY) 2013, including more than 564,000 elderly people and over 15,000 women, infants, and children.

 2. How does the program operate?
 USDA purchases food and makes it available to State agencies and Indian Tribal Organizations (ITOs), along with funds for administrative costs.
 State agencies that administer CSFP are typically departments of health, social services, education, or agriculture.
 State agencies store the food and distribute it to public and non-profit private local agencies.
 Local agencies determine the eligibility of applicants, distribute the foods, and provide nutrition education.
 Local agencies also provide referrals to other welfare, nutrition, and health care programs such as the Supplemental Nutrition Assistance Program (SNAP), Medicaid; and Medicare.